fizzed/rocker/docs/SYNTAX.md

 since Rocker inferred the entire chained call was all part of the same expression.
 All sorts of value expressions will work exactly as you would expect.
 You can call static or instance methods, chained methods, and pass arguments.

+### Null-safe value expressions (@?value)

+Rocker will throw a `NullPointerException` if an expression evalutes to a null during the rendering process.
+As of v0.13.0 Rocker supports the `@?value` syntax to skip rendering the value if its null.
+Let's say you have a User object with a String property `getName()` that returns null.

+    @args (User user)

+    Name: @?user.getName()

+Rocker will render `Name:` and will skip rendering `user.getName()` since `getName()` returned null.

+### Null-safe ternary operator (@value?:other)

+Rocker v0.13.0 supports a null ternary operator that either renders a value if its not null or will render a default/fallback value instead.
+Unlike Java 8's `Optional`, Rocker allows the default/fallback value to be of an entirely different type than the primary value.
+Rocker also uses efficient assignment with short- circuit semantics so that the default value won't be evaluated if the primary value exists.
+Let's say you have a User object with a String property `getName()` that returns null.

+    Name: @user.getName()?:"None"

+Since `getName()` returned null then Rocker would render `None`.
+Unlike value expressions, Rocker supports values, strings, or literals as fallback values.

 ### Automatic escaping